 This article was written for NTEN: Nonprofit Technology Network.
-It appears in the December, 2011 issue of its CHANGE e-journal.
-You may view this specific issue on SlideShare (click on the photograph and turn to page 26).
+It appears in the December 2011 issue of its CHANGE e-journal.
+You may view this specific issue on my ISSUU page (page 26).

 Using social media for major gift fundraising and planned giving has been viewed somewhat skeptically by the traditional fundraising community.
 Major gift fundraisers – including planned giving professionals – tend to focus on older individuals whose careers are established: their children have left home, their financial obligations are reduced, and they have the means to consider making significant charitable gifts.